COLLEGE OF ARTS & SCIENCES

 PLAGIARISM: All course assignments ask you to write using what you have learned in the course and using your own thinking and writing skills.
 If you use any ideas, paraphrases, or exact wording from a source other than yourself (including class readings), you must document the source using MLA parenthetical documentation style (see handbook or ask instructor).
 Any source used but not documented will be considered plagiarism, for which you will receive a failing grade for the course.
 You might also be placed on probation or expelled from the university.
 If you have any questions about plagiarism, ask before you act.
 Ask me; see Best Practices for Avoiding Plagiarism.

-FEW VERY IMPORTANT WORDS ABOUT PLAGARISM
+FEW VERY IMPORTANT WORDS ABOUT PLAGIARISM

 A. Plagiarism, a SERIOUS, academic violation, which can lead to an F for the course, is the use of WORDS, IDEAS, or STRUCTURES of others (published sources, friends, relatives) without acknowledgment.
 There is no excuse for willful plagiarism.